The Kansas City Star: Capital Cities/Disney (1977–1997)

-Local ownership of the Times and Star ended in 1977 with their purchase by Capital Cities.
-In 1990 the Star became a morning newspaper taking the place of what was then the larger Kansas City Times which ceased publication.
+Employee ownership of the Times and Star ended in 1977 with their purchase by Capital Cities Communications.
+In 1990, the Star became a morning newspaper, taking the place of what was then the larger Kansas City Times, which ceased publication.
 The Walt Disney Company acquired Capital Cities/ABC in January 1996.
 Disney sold the paper to Knight Ridder in May 1997 as Disney moved to concentrate on broadcast rather than newspaper investments.
-Under Capital Cities ownership the newspaper won three Pulitzer Prizes (1982, 1982, 1992).
+Under Capital Cities ownership, the newspaper won three Pulitzer Prizes (1982, 1982, 1992).

 Knight Ridder/McClatchy (1997–2020)

-Knight Ridder's legacy is a massive $199 million, two-block long, glass-enclosed printing and distribution plant on the northeast side of the Stars landmark red brick headquarters at 1729 Grand Avenue.
+Knight Ridder's legacy is a massive $199 million, two-block long, glass-enclosed printing and distribution plant on the northeast side of the Stars landmark red brick headquarters at 1729 Grand Avenue (now Boulevard).
 The plant began printing in June 2006.
-It took nearly four years to build, and is considered a major part of the effort to revitalize downtown Kansas City.
-The plant contains four 60 foot high presses.
+It took nearly four years to build and is considered a major part of the effort to revitalize downtown Kansas City.
+The plant contains four 60-foot-high presses.
 On June 4, 2006, the first edition of the Star came out from the new presses with a major redesign in the sections and the logo.
 The new paper design involved shrinking its broadsheet width from 15 to 12 inches and shrinking the length from 22 3/4 to 21 1/2 inches.
 Other broadsheet newspapers across the country, including the Wall Street Journal, are moving to the smaller standard size.

 The McClatchy Company bought Knight Ridder in June 2006.

+In 2017, the Star sold its historic headquarters building at 1729 Grand Boulevard and moved its offices across McGee Street to its pressroom building.
+The Star then sold the pressroom building in 2019 and leased it back for 30 years.

 In February 2020, McClatchy filed for bankruptcy and Chatham Asset Management LLC bought it at auction.

-On 10 November 2020, the Star reported, "Printing of The Star will move up Interstate 35 to the Des Moines Register".
+On November 10, 2020, the Star reported, "Printing of The Star will move up Interstate 35 to the Des Moines Register".